Forge Treasury

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action (withdraw), resource (Forge Treasury vault), and method (redeem shares).
-It also specifies that it returns calldata, distinguishing it from siblings like deposit or claim_forge.
+The description clearly states the action (Withdraw), the specific resource (Forge Treasury vault), and the mechanism (redeeming shares).
+It also implies the output type (calldata), which differentiates it from sibling tools like deposit or claim_forge.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.